MFaarkrog/swift-snippets/README.md

 ## Installation
 ### Install by script :]
-To add the snippets to Xcode, navigate to the directory with `scripts.swift` in the Terminal and type in `./scripts.swift -install`.
+To add the snippets to Xcode, navigate to the directory with `scripts.swift` in the Terminal and type in `./scripts.swift --install`.

 *Please note that this will override any existing snippets with the same name.
 E.g. `s-mark-header`.*